jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (c) any proposals to address impacts on existing users of the land to be disposed of by the Crown, such as proposed easements where access to private land or a culturally significant site is via the Crown land that will become private land:
   (d) information about financial and legal liabilities and obligations associated with the land to be acquired by the Crown:
   (e) if the land exchange would trigger a right of first refusal or a right of offer or return, a copy of the written agreement from the holder of the right of first refusal or right of offer or return to waive that right for the purpose of the land exchange:
+  (ea) a summary of—
+    (i) the consultation undertaken for the purposes of section 32A; and (ii) how the consultation has informed the project:
   (f) full details of any consultation undertaken by the applicant with relevant iwi, and any others with rights or interests in the land to be exchanged by the Crown.

 ### 25 Persons to be invited to provide written comments